Mike Tenay

-Michael William Tenay (born March 1, 1955) is an American podcast presenter and retired professional wrestling play-by-play announcer known for his time as an announcer for World Championship Wrestling (WCW) and Total Nonstop Action Wrestling (TNA) (now known as Impact Wrestling).
-Tenay, according to Impact, "is known as 'The Professor' for his extensive knowledge of the sport".
-Former Impact Executive Producer and WCW president Eric Bischoff has described Tenay as "a walking encyclopedia of knowledge".
+Michael William Tenay (born March 1, 1955) is an American podcast presenter and retired professional wrestling play-by-play announcer known for his time as an announcer for World Championship Wrestling (WCW) and Total Nonstop Action Wrestling (TNA, later Impact Wrestling).
+Tenay, according to Impact Wrestling, "is known as 'The Professor' for his extensive knowledge of the sport".
+Former Impact Wrestling Executive Producer and WCW president Eric Bischoff has described Tenay as "a walking encyclopedia of knowledge".

-Tenay is a five-time recipient of the Wrestling Observer Newsletter award for Best Television Announcer.
+Tenay is a five-time recipient of the Wrestling Observer award for Best Television Announcer, and was inducted into the Impact Hall of Fame (alongside longtime broadcast partner Don West) in 2023.

 Early life

-Tenay was born on March 1, 1955, in Los Angeles, California.
-In 1966, at age 11, Mike Tenay began one of the country's first wrestling newsletters, Mat News.
-He also made audio recordings of LA wrestling programs and traded them with fans, a precursor to the tape traders who would follow.
+Mike Tenay was born on March 1, 1955, in Los Angeles, California.
+In 1966, at age 11, Tenay began one of the country's first wrestling newsletters, Mat News.
+He also made audio recordings of Los Angeles wrestling programs and traded them with fans, a precursor to the tape traders who would follow.
 In the 1970s, Tenay wrote for the Olympic Auditorium's programs and several national wrestling magazines.
 After high school, he worked as a repairman and then a betting supervisor for a casino.
-From 1991-1995, Tenay talked about wrestling with the nationally aired late night sports talk radio show "Wrestling Insiders".
-He interviewed wrestling superstars, including Jesse Ventura, Jim Cornette, and Sting.
-His work on radio led WCW to hire Tenay to work on the WCW Hotline and do his on-location radio broadcasts at WCW events.
-This led to Tenay’s first major announcing job with WCW.
+From 1991–1995, Tenay talked about wrestling with the nationally aired late night sports talk radio show "Wrestling Insiders".
+He interviewed wrestling stars, including Jesse Ventura, Jim Cornette, and Sting.
+His work on radio led World Championship Wrestling (WCW) to hire Tenay to work on the WCW Hotline and do his on-location radio broadcasts at WCW events.
+This led to Tenay’s first major announcing assignments within WCW.